Nikhilkumar156156/NikhilKumar156156/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Nikhilkumar156156](https://github.com/Nikhilkumar156156)

-- 📝 When I’m not coding, I talk about movies & comics on YouTube:les on [https://www.youtube.com/@EnterInEntire](https://www.youtube.com/@EnterInEntire)
+- 📝 When I’m not coding, I talk about movies & comics on YouTube on [https://www.youtube.com/@EnterInEntire](https://www.youtube.com/@EnterInEntire)

 - 💬 Ask me about **Basic Python, logic building, and how I broke the same code 3 times 😅**